AswinAsok/Calculator/readme.md

 * For Multiplying the result with "3.14" use either Capital or Small 'p'.
 * For Clearing the last Entered Character from display label press backspace.
 * For Clearing both labels press Delete Button.
+* For the final result(equals) press the Enter Button.

 ##  Labels
 ---------